cbartle/MtgLibrary/README.md

-Abandoned because ManBox does what I want already.
+Abandoned because ManaBox does what I want already.